OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-devtools-edge-legacy.md

 1. Open the **Debugger** tab.
 1. Open the file that you want to debug with the following steps.

-   1. On the debugger task bar, select <b>Show find in files</b>.
-This will open a search window.</li>
+   1. On the debugger task bar, select **Show find in files**.
+This will open a search window.
    1. Enter a line of code from the file you want to debug in the search box.
-It should be something that's not likely to be in any other file.</li>
+It should be something that's not likely to be in any other file.
-   1. Select the refresh button.</li>
+   1. Select the refresh button.
-   1. In the search results, select the line to open the code file in the pane above the search results.</li>
+   1. In the search results, select the line to open the code file in the pane above the search results.

    :::image type="content" source="../images/open-file-in-edge-devtools.png" alt-text="Screenshot of Edge DevTools debugging tab with 4 parts labelled A through D.":::